 Note: A good practice would be to place a wattmeter in series with dummy load to view the RF power level.
 When using a Softrock as the RF front end, conventional wisdom advises placing the power level between 0.7 and 1.0 watts for optimal signal linearity.

-5) Codec pass-thru test added -- A display of the bandscope was added to this test in the Terminal Menu.
+5) NEW FEATURE: Codec pass-thru test added -- A display of the bandscope was added to this test in the Terminal Menu.

 - Both LEDs are turned on when the software starts after power-up.